codewitch-honey-crisis/retro_clock/article.md

 }
 ```

 Now a segue into a bit of NTP handling.
 The following is a callback method that reports the new time whenever it gets updated via NTP.
-Here we just report it, update our time values, and invalidate the `main_wifi` control to force it to repaint.
+Here we just report it, update our time values, and invalidate the `main_wifi` control to force it to repaint:

 ```cpp
 void ntp_on_sync(time_t val, void* state) {